Skip to Main Content

 What the Bar-Forward Format Signals

 AnQi Shaken & Stirred's name positions it within the craft cocktail tradition specifically, where the method of preparation carries meaning.
 Shaken cocktails aerate and chill rapidly, producing texture and dilution suited to citrus-forward or dairy-based drinks.
 Stirred preparation preserves clarity and body, better suited to spirit-forward builds.
 A bar that names itself around this distinction is, at minimum, declaring that the difference matters to the people running it.
-Whether that declaration is backed by sourcing depth and program consistency is what separates the real practitioners from the posture.
+Whether that declaration is backed by sourcing depth and program consistency is what separates the real practitioners.

 Ingredient Sourcing and the Silicon Valley Context